ntader/MasterEquationSheet/README.md

 * Each school has its own classes and syllabi.
 Because of this, I cannot guarantee that something covered in a class I took was covered in a class/topic you have or are currently taking/studying.
 That being said, I have added as much useful info to each subject that I think universally is beneficial.

-* Also, keep in mind that this sheet is to serve as an *overall* reference for any STEM major/student.
+* Also, keep in mind that this sheet is to serve as an *overall* reference for *any* STEM major/student.
 Because of this, diving too deep into major specific equations may make this list too long and irrelevant to the general public.
+Also, double check each topic!
+I try to avoid having duplicate equations, so an equation may be under a different topic.

 **Why does the intro only mention equations used in freshman-sophomore year?**